-All master’s students are required to complete a written and an oral portion of the Master’s Examination.
+All Master's of Science in Anatomy students are required to complete a written and an oral portion of the Master’s Examination.
 However, thesis and non-thesis students have slight variations as to who their Master’s Examination Committee can consist of.

 Thesis track: The student, in consultation with the research and academic adviser, will form a Master’s Examination Committee appropriate for the student’s area of specialization.
 The committee must consist of at least three faculty members including the master student’s academic adviser (who will serve as the committee chair), research adviser, and a minimum of one representative of the Division of Anatomy GSC.